blackmarkt/Udacity-ML/capstone_report_template.md

 ### Reflection
-Unfortunately it appears that the strategies employed by this project are not viable as a trading system as it greatly underperformed a simple "buy and hold" approach.
+While it is disheartening that the algorithms employed by this project failed to outperform the benchmark a simple "buy and hold" approach the project's real value lies in the process of deconstruction and research.
 This exercise is critical to understanding the underlying forces that govern Bitcoin's price movements.
 Because cryptocurrencies are so new and technical the research involved in trying to understand the features from hash rate to mining difficulty are worth the time and effort alone.
 It may very well be that the true promise in cryptocurrencies rest in an unknown unintended benefit that has yet to be fully revealed and this project has unearthed some interesting characteristics about the technology.

 Some potential issues with this particular problem are that the data during the designated dates for Bitcoin only reflect a certain regime.
 Since Bitcoin's inception the price pattern trend has been only up meaning that there is an inherent positive bias to the data.
-This upward bias of the Bitcoin data is that it is difficult to beat the Bitcoin benchmark and as was seen during optimization improving the model tended to classify every day as a buy day.
-Another complication is should the crytocurrency space should enter a different regime the most obvious being a downtrend any model trained on data before 2018 will most likely still produce upwardly skewed predictions.
+This upward bias of the Bitcoin data makes it is difficult to beat the Bitcoin benchmark and as was seen during optimization improving the model tended to classify every day as a buy day.
+Another complication is should the crytocurrency space should enter a different regime the most obvious being a "firesale" downtrend any model trained on data before 2018 will most likely still produce upwardly skewed predictions.

 Another drawback to this project is the restrictive limitation of daily data.
 Unfortunately intraday data on shorter intervals for the features listed was not available or was not freely available.
-It would interesting to see how these classifiers perform on larger datasets.
+It would interesting to see how these classifiers perform on larger datasets allowing for the models to learn more from increased training and testing.

 At the end of the day the return results were positive and surpassed initial expectations.
 While very exciting and promising a more thorough stress test and vetting proess must follow in order to ensure that the algorithm is indeed legitimate.